iron-fish/stats-ironfish/Readme.md

 2) Install [`yarn`](https://classic.yarnpkg.com/lang/en/docs/install)
 3) Install the [ironfish node](https://github.com/iron-fish/ironfish)
 4) Clone this repo `git clone git@github.com:iron-fish/stats-ironfish.git`

+## Running
-5) Run the ironfish node (with modified log lines as shown above) and stream the output to this program
+Add logs to the ironfish node that have a `dbTable` key as shown above.
+Logs without this key will be ignored in the output.
+Then run the ironfish node (with modified log lines as shown above) and stream the output to this program
 ```
 ironfish start | yarn --cwd ${PATH_TO_THIS_REPO} start ${FOLDER_FOR_SQLDB_OUTPUT}
 ```

+The `--cwd` option on yarn will run a yarn command in a specific directory.
+In this case we want to run it in the directory of this project so we can start the log parser.
+The only argument taken by the parser is the folder where the database should be created.
+A new database is created on each run prefixed with the time of creation